Judge Jerry

 - Mobile device: iPhone, iPad, Android phone, or tablet using the Philo app.

 After creating a free account, you’ll get access to the DVR, which lets you save select titles and enjoy your recordings for up to 30 days.
-You can personalize your streaming experience by creating profiles and favorite channels to customize the Guide.
+You can personalize your streaming experience by creating up to 10 profiles and favorite channels to customize the Guide.

 - Yes!
 You can record select live or upcoming content to your DVR and save them for up to 30 days with a free account.

-- 3Stream on up to three devices at the same time with a free account.10Create up to ten profiles with a free account.
+- 3Stream on up to three devices at the same time.10Create up to ten profiles per account.